OctaForge/libostd/doc/main_page.md

 There are other APIs, too, including environment variable handling, simple platform specific checks, a signal-slot event system or vector math.
-The amount is expected to grow in the future, as OctaSTD is still a work in progress.
+The amount is expected to grow in the future, as libostd is still a work in progress.

 ## Why C++17?